 The Centre has since had several refurbishments and is often a hub for community activities; the adjoining Austhorpe Road is closed every year for the annual Christmas lights switch on, with a funfair and live broadcast by the local radio station.

-Italian, Turkish, Greek and Indian food are all showcased in the area with the likes of The Black Olive, La Cantina 44, Zorbas Bar & Grill, and Nawaz.
+Italian, Turkish, Greek and Indian food are all showcased in the area with the likes of La Cantina 44, Zorbas Bar & Grill, and Nawaz.
 All get great reviews and attract visitors from near and far.

-For drinks, bars like Locus, Out Out, Slip’s Xgates, and The Assembly offer a range of cocktails and craft beers.
+For drinks, bars like Locus, Out Out and The Assembly offer a range of cocktails and craft beers.
 This recent flurry of stylish restaurants and hipster drinking venues has enhanced the profile of Crossgates as a destination of choice.

 Crossgates is a stone’s throw from splendid green space including Roundhay Park and Temple Newsam House & Gardens, the 500-year-old restored stately home.
 A five-minute drive from Crossgates, Temple Newsam is the location of a popular golf course, a fantastic playground for all ages, and the delightful child-friendly ‘Home Farm.’

 Primrose Valley and Manston are the two nearest local parks.
 Manston Park has benefitted from recent investment and now has fresh new tennis courts, rugby and football pitches, a bowling club, and outdoor gym equipment.

 A five-minute drive will take you to John Smeaton Leisure Centre, one of the newer council sports facilities in Leeds.
 Enjoy a swim, gym session, or even matches on the indoor courts or outdoor sports pitches.